-Sometimes you will notice that one of your filters that is usually working quite well blocks in some case blocks something that it shouldn't be blocking.
+Once in a while you may notice that one of your filters, that normally works well, is blocking something that it shouldn't block.
 You don't want to remove this filter but you still don't want it to match in this one case.

 That's what exception rules are good for — they allow you to define cases where filters shouldn't be applied.
 For example if you are unhappy with your filter

 @@advice.
 Exception rules are no different from filter rules, you can use wildcards or regular expressions.
 You only have to precede them by